ColdFrenzy/mamba/README.md

-# MAMBA
+# Agree Before Acting through Latent Imagination
-This code accompanies the paper "[Scalable Multi-Agent Model-Based Reinforcement Learning](https://arxiv.org/abs/2205.15023)".
+This is the code for the paper "[Agree Before Acting through Latent Imagination]()".
+This project builds upon the implementation of [MAMBA](https://github.com/jbr-ai-labs/mamba), which serves as the starting point for our code.
+Additionally, we modify the environment from [gym-multigrid](https://github.com/ArnaudFickinger/gym-multigrid) to suit the needs of this project.

-The repository contains MAMBA implementation as well as fine-tuned hyperparameters in ```configs/dreamer/optimal``` folder.
+The repository also containes fine-tuned hyperparameters in ```configs/dreamer/optimal``` folder.

 ## Installation